arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 **Interrupts** are execution requests triggered usually by a timed event or signal which will pause the active process if the interrupt request is accepted under certain conditions, executing new high-priority commands immediately and returning to the main process as soon as possible.
 The **Interrupt Service Routine**, or **ISR**, is the handler that performs a specific instruction set whenever an interrupt is raised.

-The handler can be defined to run particular instructions periodically, use external signals, or alert an indication of a system failure.
-It is a prioritized function that is triggered whenever specific high-awareness states suffer a change.
+The handler can be defined to run particular instructions periodically, use external signals, or send an alert in case of a system failure.
+It is function that is launched as prioritary among the other operations, whenever a specific high-awareness change of state of a trigger occurs.

 ### Interrupt Types